 Professor Stacy McGaugh studies galaxies, cosmology, and the missing mass problem.
 He uses ground-based and space telescopes to study galaxies in optical, infrared, and radio wavelengths.
 He is interested in galaxy scaling relations (e.g., the baryonic Tully-Fisher relation; the mass discrepancy-acceleration relation) and in a class of objects known as low surface brightness galaxies.
 These diffuse objects tell us a great deal about galaxy formation and evolution.

 Professor Chris Mihos uses observational data from ground- and space-based telescopes combined with state-of-the-art computer modeling to study the evolution of galaxies and galaxy clusters.
 Using Case’s wide-field Burrell Schmidt telescope, Mihos is surveying the nearby Virgo cluster of galaxies to find the ghostly intracluster light that traces the history of galaxy collisions inside the cluster.
 Computer simulations of galaxy clusters are being used to probe how these intracluster stars are torn out of cluster galaxies, while other simulations have focused on mergers of galaxies, the triggering of starburst galaxies and quasars, and the transformation of spiral galaxies into ellipticals.
-This merger-driven evolution of galaxies is also the focus of studies using the Hubble and Spitzer Space Telescopes which provide a detailed view of colliding galaxies in the local universe.|
+Mihos also uses multiwavelength data from ultraviolet, optical, and radio telescopes to study the evolution of galaxies, and data from the Hubble Space Telescope to probe the nature of their stellar populations.

-|Professor Heather Morrison is an observational astronomer whose main research interest is the formation of galaxies.
+Professor Emeritus Heather Morrison is an observational astronomer whose main research interest is the formation of galaxies.
 She uses observations of old stars in our own and nearby galaxies to reconstruct their history.
-A major project is the SDSS-II SEGUE survey for stars in the outer halo of the Milky Way, which is mapping the outer parts of the Galaxy in much more detail than previosly possible, and detecting streams of stars which have been pulled off by tidal forces as small satellites are captured by the Milky Way.
+A major project is the SDSS-II SEGUE survey for stars in the outer halo of the Milky Way, which is mapping the outer parts of the Galaxy in much more detail than previously possible, and detecting streams of stars which have been pulled off by tidal forces as small satellites are captured by the Milky Way.
 She also works on the formation and evolution of the Milky Way’s nearest large neighbor, the Andromeda galaxy.

-|Observatory Manager Paul Harding combines an interest in observations which constrain galaxy formation via the stellar fossil record with a broad background in telescope, instrument, and detector design.
-Students can gain hands-on experience in projects as diverse as the recent optimization of the Burrell Schmidt telescopes optical assembly, or working on the controller electronics for the Schmidt’s wide field camera.|
+Dr Paul Harding combines an interest in observations which constrain galaxy formation via the stellar fossil record with a broad background in telescope, instrument, and detector design.